ramit21/machine-learning-python/README.md

 ### 7 Steps of Machine learning

 1. Gather data
-2. **Data preperation** (sampling, fill missing values, drop columns, select relavant features - use PCA if the need be, scaling, convert categorial string data into numeric data, find and remove outliers and erroneuous data)
+2. **Data preperation** (sampling, fill missing values, drop columns, select relavant features - use PCA if the need be, scaling, convert categorial string data into numeric data, find and remove outliers and erroneous data)
 3. Choose a model
 4. Train
 5. Evaluation
-6. Paramater tuning
+6. Parameter tuning
 7. Prediction

 See ml.py example covering above steps in details.